HGARgG-0710/parsers.js/README.md

 The '.extend' method also allows one to create a new `MapClass` based on the current one, by means of composing it with another function.

+The function is very powerful and allows to, for example, easily and fluently express various sets of "responses" to different elements of a given grammar (and, by derivation, creation of descriptions of parsers, validators and source-generators).

 ```ts
 function PredicateMap(map: Map): {
 	keys: (): ((x): any)[]